-Some network service providers require that a default gateway router be used by the Router to connect to their network backbone.
+Some ISPs require that a default gateway router be used by the Router to connect to their network backbone.
 If this is the case, the IP address of the default gateway (router) must be entered during the configuration of the device.

 BRIDGED ETHERNET CONNECTIONS

-Global IP Address: : : :
+Global IP Address:

-Default Gateway IP Address: ÷ :
+Default Gateway IP Address:

-DNS SETTINGS
+DNS Settings